steven liu

 However, storing the kv values requires memory that grows linearly with sequence length.

-Transformers provides two memory optimized cache types.
+Transformers provides two memory-optimized cache types.

 Configure the cache_implementation argument in generate to use either cache type.